Vimal Punjab Deshmukh

-Vimalbai Panjabrao Deshmukh (27 October 1906 – 25 March 1998) was an Indian politician in the state of Maharashtra who belonged to the INC party.
+Vimalabai Panjabrao Deshmukh (27 October 1906 – 25 March 1998) was an Indian politician in the state of Maharashtra who belonged to the INC party.
 She was the wife of Dr Panjabrao Deshmukh, India's first Cabinet Minister for Agriculture.

-Deshmukh represented the Maharashtra state in the Rajya Sabha, the Council of States of India parliament from 1967 to 1972.
+Vimalabai Deshmukh represented the Maharashtra state in the Rajya Sabha, the Council of States of India parliament from 1967 to 1972.
 She died on 25 March 1998, at the age of 91.